rfo909/RForth/README.md

 2025-09-22 native
 -----------------
 Added instructions "nativec" and "native", to invoke functions inside the interpreter.
-Using this to implement function "u2spc" which converts underscores to spaces in a string, calling it from ProcessString in ACode.txt
+It is intended for implementing stuff like GPIO, SPI, I2C etc, as well as other system functions.

 Note that calling native functions is a two step process.
 The "nativec" (compile) takes a string, and returns an address (int), which is used with the actual call, "native".

-Implemented a NATIVE word in Forth, using these, then migrated it into ACode.txt It handles both compile mode and interpret mode, and takes the name of the native function from the input, which saves us from creating a string constant each time calling native.
+Implemented a NATIVE word (defined in ACode.txt) handles this, both compile mode and interpreted.
+It takes the name of the native word from the input as follows (pX are parameters).
+Native words always return a value on the stack.

 ```
-: testNative '300/50+10 NATIVE calc . ;
+: testNative p1 p2 ..
+NATIVE test . ;

 ```

-This implementation has two purposes: it detects at compile time when trying to call an invalid native function, and it speeds up the actual call, as it doesn't have to search the internal list of native functions.
+This implementation has two purposes: the "nativec" at compile time detects when trying to call an invalid native function, and it speeds up the actual call, as it returns an index into the list of native functions, which is what the "native" op expects.
+This means the actual call is faster than the compile step.

 2025-09-25 Custom dictionaries